BavteqDoIT/BavteqDoIT/README.md

 Since I started studying at the University of Silesia, I have been involved with coding for two years now.
 Throughout my education, I have acquired skills in various programming languages and explored different areas of computer science.
 This learning experience has helped me better understand complex problems and develop problem-solving skills through coding.

-* 🌍  I'm based in Silesia
+* 🌍  I'm based in Silesia, Poland
 * ✉️  You can contact me at [bartek.adamek@onet.pl](mailto:bartek.adamek@onet.pl)
 * 🧠  I'm learning PHP (mainly Laravel) and Spring
 * 🤝  I'm open to collaborating on interesting projects